Medically reviewed by Amanda Savage, edited 20/07/2023

 To read about other causes of pelvic pain, visit the Causes and Diagnosis of Pelvic Pain page.

-To stop muscle spasms and relieve your pain, you need to relax your pelvic floor.
+To stop muscle spasms and relieve the pain from tight pelvic floor muscles, you need to relax your pelvic floor.

 - Exercise your pelvic floor correctly - Don't over do it.
 Use an electronic pelvic toner with set programmes.
 These do the work for you, giving your muscles appropriate rest time in between the contractions.